-The District Clerk's office concurs with the recommendation and is in the process of instituting procedures that will establish this process.
-The office plans to have the accounts reconciled and the new process implemented by the end of the 2012 fiscal year.
+The District Clerk's office agrees with this recommendation and is in the process of instituting procedures that will establish this process.
+The office plans to have the new process implemented by the end of the 2013 fiscal year.

 C. FINDINGS - FEDERAL AWARDS